 If litigation should be pursued, our experienced attorneys know the most effective strategies.
 We work with each of our clients to develop a plan that will help them reach their goals as efficiently and effectively as possible, and we constantly re-evaluate our clients’ risks and benefits during the course of litigation, re-assessing settlement and litigation strategies on an ongoing basis as new facts and issues arise.

 At Dunlap Bennett & Ludwig, we understand that protecting your business is an essential element of success.
-Our trial lawyer team and staff has the necessary skill in litigation to protect the interests of your business.
+Our trial lawyer team and staff have the necessary skill in litigation to protect the interests of your business.
 We will work with you to develop a comprehensive plan that will allow your business to achieve its individual goals.

 Disclaimer: Case results depend upon a variety of factors unique to each case, and case results do not guarantee or predict a similar result in any future case.

 Swimways Corp. v.
 Zuru, LLC, Case No. 2:13cv334, 2014 U.S. Dist.
 LEXIS 31571 (E.D.
 Va.
 Mar.
 10, 2014): Defended successful international toy company against claims of patent infringement and pursued defenses of patent invalidity, resulting in that all disputed claims of the patent being declared invalid.

 United States ex rel.
 Carter v.
 Halliburton Co., 710 F.3d 171 (4th Cir.
 2013) (pending before the United States Supreme Court): Prosecuted Qui Tam whistleblower claims (False Claims Act (FCA), 31 U.S.C. § 3729) of Carter alleging fraudulent billing of the United States for services provided to the military forces serving in Iraq in Federal Court.
 Successfully appealed lower court ruling to 4th Circuit Court of Appeals Appellate court reversed district court’s decision that it lacked subject matter jurisdiction over Carter’s claims because of the False Claims Act’s first-to-file bar, 31 U.S.C. § 3730(b)(5).
 Made new law in the Court of Appeals on the issue of whether the statute of limitations on Carter’s complaint was not tolled by the Wartime Suspension of Limitations Act (WSLA), 18 U.S.C. § 3287, which is being appealed to the U.S. Supreme Court.